Guide to Tattoo Removal: Results from Lasers, Creams, and More

 With the American Society for Dermatologic Surgery reporting a rise in tattoo removal procedures year after year, it’s clear that getting rid of unwanted ink will continue to be a desire from many regretfully tattooed individuals.

 According to the American Academy of Dermatology, lasers are one of the best methods of removing tattoos, far outshining other cosmetic procedures that seek to do the same.
-And with the popularity of body art and permanent makeup cosmetic treatments that use pigment ink that participants may one day want removed, expect laser treatments to continue to be used to remove everything from cosmetic lip-liner tattoos to the standard faded butterfly ankle art tattoos.
+And with the popularity of body art and permanent makeup cosmetic treatments that use pigment ink that participants may one day want to be removed, expect laser treatments to continue to be used to remove everything from cosmetic lip-liner tattoos to the standard faded butterfly ankle art tattoos.

 Additionally, the American Academy of Dermatology reports that those who want their tattoo removed in a rapid period of time are able to experience quicker removal of tattoos as dermatologists seek faster ways to provide their patients with their hearts' desires.
 A study referenced by the AAD notes that tattoo removal participants were able to undergo four laser treatments in only one day in a safe manner.
 Utilizing different lasers also made a difference, with one patient experiencing a 50% reduction of tattoo ink in one session.

-All in all, the future of tattoo removal looks bright, and that brightness is the laser energy that tops other tattoo-removal methods, such as dermabrasion, DIY tattoo creams and scrubs, along with the surgical excision of tattoos.
+All in all, the future of tattoo removal looks bright, and that brightness is the laser energy that tops other tattoo-removal methods, such as dermabrasion, DIY tattoo creams, and scrubs, along with the surgical excision of tattoos.

 List of Sources